Chess-Fish/v1-core/docs/index.md

 Update wager state if insufficient material

-_Set to public so that anyone can update_
+_set to public so that anyone can update_

 ### depositToWager